neonite2217/Web_Dev-2.0/QR-code Generator/readme.md

 cd QR-code generator
 ```

-3. Open the `index.html` file in your browser to start generating QR codes.
+3. Run the `index.html` file in your browser to start generating QR codes.

 ## 💻 Example Usage